Climate-based tomato planting guide for Butte, Montana

 Main risk: The season often runs out before the crop finishes well.

-How Frost Affects Tomatoes in Butte
+How Frost Affects Planting Dates for Tomatoes in Butte

 Butte usually has about 84 frost-free days, with a typical last spring frost around June 13 and a typical first fall frost around September 5.